What is an angiogram?

 The evening after the test

-We advise for your safety to spend a quiet, restful evening with a friend or relative in the immediate area.
-On rare occasions, it may be necessary for you to spend the night in the hospital.
+We recommend a responsible adult stay with you overnight after your procedure.
+On occasion, it may be necessary for you to spend the night in the hospital.

 Can't find the health information you’re looking for?